Udo Zimmermann: Biography

 Born in Dresden, Zimmermann was a member of the Dresdner Kreuzchor from 1954 to 1962, when he completed the Abitur.
 Directed by Rudolf Mauersberger, Zimmermann was immersed in the works of Johann Sebastian Bach and learned vocal expression, which became a focus of his own compositions.
 He wrote three motets which were performed by the choir, including a "Vaterunserlied" in 1959.
 Education in the choir fostered a humanitarian attitude which he kept for life.

 He continued his music education at the Hochschule für Musik Carl Maria von Weber, studying composition with Johannes Paul Thilman and also voice and conducting.
 The works composed during these years include Dramatische Impression für Violoncello und Klavier auf den Tod von J. F. Kennedy (Dramatic impression for cello and piano on the death of John F. Kennedy), composed in 1963, Fünf Gesänge für Bariton und Kammerorchester (Wolfgang Borchert) (Five chants for baritone and chamber orchestra after Wolfgang Borchert), written in 1964, and the opera Weiße Rose based on a libretto by his brother Ingo Zimmermann and composed in 1967/68.
 The theme of the opera, which he composed as a student, is the White Rose resistance movement of the siblings Hans and Sophie Scholl.
-From 1968, he studied in Berlin at the Akademie der Künste with Günter Kochan.
+From 1968, he studied at the Academy of Arts, Berlin, with Günter Kochan.
 In the same year he composed Musik für Streicher (Music for strings), his first work including twelve-tone technique and a new organisation of sound processes in levels ("flächig").

 In 1970, Zimmermann became dramaturge of the Staatsoper Dresden.
 In 1978 he was appointed professor of composition at the Dresden Musikhochschule, where he had lectured from 1976.
 As a conductor, he was invited by major orchestras such as the Berlin Philharmonic, Vienna Symphony, Staatskapelle Dresden, Gewandhausorchester in Leipzig, Orchestre de Radio France in Paris, Tonhalle Orchestra in Zurich, Concertgebouw Orchestra in Amsterdam, Bavarian Radio Symphony Orchestra, NDR Symphony Orchestra in Hamburg, Prague Radio Symphony Orchestra, Warsaw Philharmonic, MDR Symphony Orchestra, and the Berlin Radio Symphony Orchestra.
 He also appeared as a guest conductor at opera houses in Bonn, Hamburg, Munich and Vienna.
 He organised productions of his operas in both East and West Germany, and arranged for leading papers to review them.